 - A mine costs between $3 and $30.
 The cost to neutralize a mine is between $300 and $1,000 and surgical care costs about $3,000 per amputee in developing countries.

 - Buried landmines can remain active for over 50 years.

-- Landmines have injured and killed thousands of U.S. and allied troops in every U.S. conflict since the 1900s, including recently in Iraq and Afghanistan.
+- Landmines have injured and killed thousands of U.S. and allied troops in every U.S. conflict since the 1900s, including the recent wars in Iraq and Afghanistan.

-- Landmines set in motion a series of events that can lead to environmental damage in the forms of soil degradation, deforestation and pollution of water resources.
+- Landmines set in motion a series of events that can lead to environmental damage in the form of soil degradation, deforestation, and the pollution of water resources.

 - The U.S. State Department estimates that fewer than one in four landmine amputees is fitted with a proper prosthesis.